-Quantitative electroencephalographic (EEG)-based assessments that reports the strength, pattern and/or ratios of brain waves as a diagnostic aid for attention-deficit/hyperactivity disorder is considered investigational.
+Quantitative electroencephalographic (EEG)-based assessments that report the strength, pattern and/or ratios of brain waves as a diagnostic aid for attention-deficit/hyperactivity disorder is considered investigational.

 Any specific products referenced in this policy are just examples and are intended for illustrative purposes only.
 It is not intended to be a recommendation of one product over another, and is not intended to represent a complete listing of all products available.
 These examples are contained in the parenthetical e.g. statement.

 Published peer-reviewed studies that evaluate the accuracy of commercially available devices (e.g., NEBA®) in the diagnosis of ADHD are scant.
-Therefore, the effect/impact of the test on patient outcomes is not known.
+The effect/impact of this technology on health outcomes is not known.

 BlueCross BlueShield Association.
-Medical Policy Reference Manual.
-(10:2016).
+Evidence Positioning System.
+(11:2020).
 Quantitative electroencephalography as a diagnostic aid for attention-deficit/hyperactivity disorder (3.01.03).
-Retrieved April 20, 2017 from BlueWeb.
-(15 articles and/or guidelines reviewed)
+Retrieved January 8, 2021 from http://www.evidencepositioningsystem.com.
+(7 articles and/or guidelines reviewed)

 U.S. Food and Drug Administration.
 (2013, July).
 Center for Devices and Radiological Health.
 De novo classification request for Neuropsychiatric EEG-Based Assessment Aid for ADHD (NEBA) System.
 Retrieved November 18, 2013 from http://www.accessdata.fda.gov.